Best DJI Osmo Action 3 Settings for Cinematic MTB Footage

 This way you can make sure the stabilization works at all times, even in dark spots.
 Everything else is in your control and will repeatedly lead to amazing video quality!

 For low-light situations or at night, a few tweaks are necessary to get optimized settings.
-There’s a full article dedicated to filming with the DJI Osmo Action 3 in low-light.
+There’s a full article dedicated to DJI Osmo Action 3 low-light settings.

 How to unlock the DJI Osmo Action 3’s PRO settings: